ComethTheNerd/sempiler/README.md

 - Multiple artifact generation from single codebase

 ## Usage 🚀
-There compiler can be leveraged in several ways.
+The compiler can be leveraged in several ways.

 ### Proto
 The `Proto` project can be built and then passed a single input file path.